 APA-RP Study

-APA-RP is a study evaluating the efficacy and safety of the adjuvant treatment of ERLEADA and ADT in treatment-naïve patients with high-risk localized prostate cancer who have undergone RP (N=108).3-5
+The APA-RP study evaluated the efficacy and safety of adjuvant treatment with ERLEADA and ADT in treatment-naïve patients with high-risk localized prostate cancer who had undergone RP (N=108).3

 Study Design/Methods